Formate–tetrahydrofolate ligase

 The 3 substrates of this enzyme are ATP, formate, and tetrahydrofolate, whereas its 3 products are ADP, phosphate, and 10-formyltetrahydrofolate.

 This enzyme belongs to the family of ligases, specifically those forming generic carbon-nitrogen bonds.
 This enzyme participates in glyoxylate and dicarboxylate metabolism and one carbon pool by folate.

 In eukaryotes the FTHFS activity is expressed by a multifunctional enzyme, C-1-tetrahydrofolate synthase (C1-THF synthase), which also catalyses the dehydrogenase and cyclohydrolase activities.
-Two forms of C1-THF synthases are known, one is located in the mitochondrial matrix, while the second one is cytoplasmic.
+Two forms of C1-THF syntheses are known, one is located in the mitochondrial matrix, while the second one is cytoplasmic.
 In both forms the FTHFS domain consists of about 600 amino acid residues and is located in the C-terminal section of C1-THF synthase.
 In prokaryotes FTHFS activity is expressed by a monofunctional homotetrameric enzyme of about 560 amino acid residues.

 Nomenclature

 The systematic name of this enzyme class is formate:tetrahydrofolate ligase (ADP-forming).
 Other names in common use include: